-Your answer needs to show them that you are an effective leader who is confident enough to deal with issues on your team without disrupting the entire job-site.
+Your answer needs to show them that you are an effective leader who is confident enough to deal with issues on your team without disrupting the entire job site.
 This is a serious issue for construction project managers, so putting some thought towards how you would handle this situation will also help prepare you for the role itself.
 Read our 5 key components of effective leadership in project management.

 7. What are the biggest obstacles you have faced on past projects and how did you handle them?

 This will be an opportunity for you to discuss some of your past experiences in the construction industry, demonstrating you have relevant experience that will apply to this job.
 More importantly, though, this answer should illustrate how you were able to remain calm, logical, and communicative when presented with obstacles.
 You want to show the interviewer(s) that you can handle issues when confronted with them without being overwhelmed and that you have successfully done this in the past.

 8. What licenses are needed to begin a construction project and how would you obtain them?

 Depending on your location and the specifics of any given project, there will be necessary documents and licenses you will always need to acquire before beginning a project.
 Being aware of the different licenses required and the regulatory requirements will demonstrate to your potential employer that you have in-depth knowledge of the industry and are a well-rounded manager, as you consider all aspects of the job and industry, including regulations.
 Check out this list of the top certifications for career development.